SinkAnkit/SOM_Algorithm_22MIS1128_BDA_DA2/README.md

 # SOM_Algorithm_22MIS1128_BDA_DA2
 # Credit Card Fraud Detection using Self Organizing Maps (SOMs)

+##This is Ankit Singh 22MIS1128 with SWE2011- Big Data Analytics DA2

 ## Overview

 This project uses Self-Organizing Maps (SOMs), an unsupervised machine learning technique, to identify potential fraudulent credit card applications.
 SOMs are particularly useful for clustering and visualizing high-dimensional data in a lower-dimensional space.
 This project aims to spot anomalies or potential fraud by training a SOM on a dataset of credit card applications.